 1. The press release biography.

 Wulf Moon wrote his first science fiction story when he was fifteen.
 It won the national Scholastic Art & Writing Awards–the same contest that first discovered Stephen King, Joyce Carol Oates, Peter S. Beagle, and a host of iconic names in the arts.
 It became his first professional sale in Science World.

 Moon has won over forty awards in writing and thirty in public speaking.
 A sample of these include: Star Trek Strange New Worlds Contest; Critters Readers’ Choice Awards for Best Science Fiction and Fantasy Short Story of 2018, of 2019, of 2020; Best Author of 2019, of 2020; Best Writers’ Workshop of 2019, of 2020; Nora Roberts Novella Contest; and the Writers of the Future Contest, Vol. 35.

 His award-winning SUPER SECRETS Online Resource and Writing Workshop has had over 700,000 views.
 These Secrets have been attributed by a multitude of writers as the reason they obtained their first professional sales, and wins in national and international writing contests.
-Two SUPER SECRETS writing books will be published this fall by editor Mark Leslie Lefebvre through Stark Publishing Solutions.
+Two SUPER SECRETS writing books will be published this winter by editor Mark Leslie Lefebvre through Stark Publishing Solutions.
 Learn more at https://bit.ly/TheSuperSecrets

 2. The long personal bio.
 You asked for it!